austinEng/metal-sample-nonzero-mip-stencil/README.md

     // For every column of the current row for(NSUInteger x = 0; x < _width; x++)
     {
-        // Calculate the index for the first byte of the pixel we're
+        // Calculate the index for the first byte of the pixel you're
-        //   converting in both the source and destination image arrays NSUInteger srcPixelIndex = 3 * (y * _width + x);
+        // converting in both the source and destination images NSUInteger srcPixelIndex = 3 * (y * _width + x);
         NSUInteger dstPixelIndex = 4 * (y * _width + x);

-        // Copy BGR channels from source to destination.
+        // Copy BGR channels from the source to the destination
-        // Set the alpha channel of our destination pixel to 255 dstImageData[dstPixelIndex + 0] = srcImageData[srcPixelIndex + 0];
+        // Set the alpha channel of the destination pixel to 255 dstImageData[dstPixelIndex + 0] = srcImageData[srcPixelIndex + 0];
         dstImageData[dstPixelIndex + 1] = srcImageData[srcPixelIndex + 1];
         dstImageData[dstPixelIndex + 2] = srcImageData[srcPixelIndex + 2];
         dstImageData[dstPixelIndex + 3] = 255;
     }
 }
+_data = mutableData;
 ```

 ## Create a Texture